-Additionally, FIBI's strong presence in niche markets, which include capital markets activity and teachers, armed forces and religious segments, coupled with high customer satisfaction, have resulted in consistent credit and revenue growth in recent years.
+FIBI's strong presence in niche markets, which include capital markets activity and teachers, armed forces and religious segments, coupled with high customer satisfaction, have resulted in consistent credit and revenue growth in recent years.
 At the same time, management's ongoing initiatives to improve cost efficiency have successfully brought down the bank's high operating cost base, which nevertheless remains higher than most of its domestic peers.
-Initiatives include reducing headcount, optimising the branch network and reducing real estate space.
-Combined with consistent revenue growth, these efficiency initiatives have driven the bank's cost-to-income ratio to 50% in 2022, from 57% in 2021 and 60% in 2020.
+These trends have improved the bank's cost-to-income ratio to 42% in the first six months of 2023, from 50% in 2022 and 57% in 2021.